airbytehq/airbyte/docs/integrations/sources/woocommerce.md

 1. Navigate to the Airbyte Open Source dashboard.
 2. Set the name for your source.
-3. On the Set up the source page, enter the name for the Square connector and select **WooCommerce** from the Source type dropdown.
+3. On the Set up the source page, enter the name for the WooCommerce connector and select **WooCommerce** from the Source type dropdown.
 4. Fill in `Customer key` and `Customer Secret` with data from Step 1 of this guide.
 5. Fill in `Shop Name`.
 For `https://EXAMPLE.com`, the shop name is 'EXAMPLE.com'.